 Find conversation partners at your level

-Yep, this is one of the most important points.
-If you want to make progress, it’s essential to find a language partner that’s at about the same level in their target language as you are in yours.
-This way, you can advance together, at the same pace, and it will be equally rewarding and challenging for both of you.
+This is key.
+If you want to make progress, it’s essential to find a language partner at about the same level in their target language as are in yours.
+This way, you can advance together at the same pace, and it will be equally rewarding and challenging for both of you.

 -